 The Bylaw Officer will receive complaints in various ways:

-• By completing and submitting the Bylaw Complaint Form.
+- By completing and submitting our online Bylaw Complaint Form

 Bylaw complaint information is considered confidential and will not be released, except as may be required under the Freedom of Information and Protection of Privacy Act or otherwise as required by law.
 The Township may require you to act as a witness, should a Bylaw complaint case proceed to Court if an infraction cannot otherwise be resolved.